We have constructed a world in which the potential for high-tech catastrophe is embedded in the fabric of day-to-day life. - Malcom Gladwell

 FCT Exploratory Project DEXTE – Development of Extremes in Time and Space, EXPL/MAT-STA/0622/2013

 Rainfall at nearby locations is strongly correlated.
 The mutual dependence can be quite different during heavy rainfall.
 The theory of max-stable processes offers a framework for modeling dependence at higher levels of the process.
 Using this framework questions about spatial rainfall, like extreme rainfall in a certain area, can be addressed.
 Max-stable processes are useful for – for example – problems on the amount of toxic elements in the air or water but also for problems about geological formations.
 The basic theory is well established (see ).
 We propose to develop the theory further in a useful way and to develop models for applying the theory.
-We will also develop an application of the theory to trends in rainfall in time and space (see our probing paper ).
+We will also develop an application of the theory to trends in rainfall in time and space (see output paper ).

 A. Ferreira and L. de Haan (2014).
 The Generalized Pareto process; with a view towards application and simulation.
 Bernoulli.